University of Central Florida: Athletics

 The University of Central Florida features a large variety of intercollegiate athletics teams, known as the "UCF Knights", which compete in Division I of the National Collegiate Athletic Association (NCAA), and the Big 12 Conference (except for the men's soccer team which competes in the Sun Belt Conference).

-UCF fields 15 varsity teams, 6 men, and 9 women.
+UCF fields 15 varsity teams: six men's, and nine women's.
 Men's sports include baseball, basketball, football, golf, soccer, and tennis.
 Women's sports include basketball, cross country, golf, rowing, soccer, softball, tennis, track and field, and volleyball.